Parenting Styles: Types, Examples, And Consequences

 When the child brings home their list of activities to choose from, the parent tells them which one they must do.
 They don't listen to find out what the child wants.
 They also set rules about attendance and participation in the activity.
 They expect the child to excel in the activity, even though they don't nurture them with understanding or support.

-If the teenager of an Authoritarian parent skips school, the parent immediately does out punishment.
+If the teenager of an Authoritarian parent skips school, the parent immediately goes straight to punishment.
 They might lecture them about it.
 Even if they ask them why they skipped, they probably don't want to know.
 They don't listen or negotiate, regardless of what the teen's reason might be.
 They aren't interested.

 Children raised by Authoritarian parents tend to be fearful.
 They usually have low self-esteem.
 They may be shy and have poor social skills.
 If the child wants to show someone they love them, their go-to response is to be obedient to them.
-When they're away from the Authoritarian parent, they might misbehave.
+When they're away from the Authoritarian parent, there is a risk of them misbehaving in rebellion or never truly expressing themselves.

 Using A Mix of Parenting Styles